 Of course, you probably have some questions about that.
 With a traditional SIM card, you had to switch the SIM if you traveled and used a new carrier on your travels, or if you wanted to switch carriers.
 So does a built-in SIM mean that you have to switch phones?
 Thankfully, no. In fact, one of the advantages of eSIM technology is that it makes it much easier to switch carriers.
 Instead of having to order a new SIM and wait around for it to arrive, you can switch to a new carrier straight from your phone.
 If you’re a dual-SIM user, eSIM technology supports multiple accounts — and switching between them is super easy.

 The eSIM will be helpful for another reason — it will help make devices smaller.
 Now, that may not matter all that much for phones (although a little extra room for battery capacity is always nice), but it could be extremely helpful for wearables.
-The Apple Watch Series 3 actually already has an eSIM, and that’s partly how Apple managed to keep the device pretty much the same size as previous generations of the Apple Watch.
+The Apple Watch Series 3 and Series 4 actually already have eSIMs, and that is partly how Apple managed to keep the device pretty much the same size as previous generations of the Apple Watch.

 When can I start using an eSIM?

 It may be a while before the full potential of the eSIM is realized.
-Not only do handset manufacturers have to start making phones with eSIMs, but carriers also have to support the technology.
+Some handset manufacturers, like Apple, have started building eSIM tech into their products, but carriers have to support it too.
 That’s not just carriers in the U.S. either — considering eSIMs are arguably most useful when you’re traveling, it would be nice to see carriers around the globe adopt the technology.
 And that could take a while.